-Program B-1.2: Each jurisdiction shall review new development to provide bicycle system facilities consistent with the Reuse Plan and the Bicycle System Plan.
+Program B-1.2: Each jurisdiction shall review new development to provide bicycle system facilities consistent with the Reuse Plan and the Bicycle System Plan concurrently with development approval.

 4.2.5 Transportation Demand Management

 There is no existing transportation demand management (TDM) program in place for the former Fort Ord.
 TDM measures should be pursued in conjunction with the redevelopment of the military base.